 Then let them go through our more structured lesson as we give weight to the various

 elements of a player’s stats to create a model for analyzing the production of these terrific players.
 Use our formula or allow students to create their own weighted model to analyze the greatest player ever and be able to calculate how these players rank in their best seasons.
 We have provided, arguably, the best season stats for Jordan, Johnson, Bird, O’Neal, Bryant, James and Curry.
 Consider having your students research other great players, past or present.
 Stats for NBA players can be found at basketball-reference.com.
 At the end of this lesson we ask students to tweak our formula (or their own) so that it is more favorable for their favorite player(s).

-Students work with order of operations, expressions, formulas and the distributive property as they consider different ways to write or compute with our formula.
+Students model with math and work with order of operations, expressions, formulas and the distributive property as they consider different ways to write or compute with our formula.
 How many different ways might your students write the expression:

 Total Offensive Production = p + (2.1)a + (1.05)r + (1.05)b + (1.05)s + (-1.05)t

 This is also an excellent time to introduce formula use in Excel to your classes.
 Enjoy!